Clinic for Smell and Taste Disorders

 Does insurance cover Center costs?

 We accept major credit cards (no cash).
 If you wish to pay by check, arrangements must be made prior to appointment.
-If you have a flex spending card it must have a Visa or Master Card logo.

 How do I arrange an appointment to be seen at the Center?